 He is a social media guru and we appreciate him sharing his wisdom with us and our readers.

-There are so many different ways how to use Twitter.
+There are so many different ways how to use Twitter as a travel blogger.

 There is one and also the most important tip I could give you:

 Now I could stop already with giving you any more tips!
 But don't be disappointed and just keep on reading…